Influenza

 How to get a flu shot?

-UT Southwestern is offering flu shots to our patients at our retail pharmacies and at doctors’ offices for existing patients.
+UT Southwestern is offering flu shots to current patients at our retail pharmacies and doctors’ offices.
 Check with your providers about availability.
-Flu shots will also be available in several pop-up kiosks across our campus:
+Flu shots will also be available in several pop-up kiosks across campus and at our locations in Frisco and Fort Worth:

 - Aston Building Lobby